-In the recent past, Ms. Mullican has served as Medical Officer on a number of mental health related topics under review by the U.S. Preventive Services Task Force (USPSTF).
-The topics include screening for all forms of domestic violence as well as screening for risk of suicide.
+In the recent past, Ms. Mullican has served as Medical Officer on a number of mental health-related topics under review by the U.S. Preventive Services Task Force (USPSTF).
+The topics include screening for all forms of domestic violence and for risk of suicide.

 In CEPI, she provides senior leadership over all research grant administrative functions to include peer reviews, funding processes, and other related aspects.

-Ms. Mullican completed her MPH at Johns Hopkins University and received her Bachelor of Science degree in Social Work from Kansas State University.
+Ms. Mullican completed her Master’s in Public Health at Johns Hopkins University and received her Bachelor of Science degree in Social Work from Kansas State University.